Updated on May 23, 2019

 Moreover, the Internal Management System has improved group cohesion and diligence in individual farms while traceability systems have helped in preserving the farmer identity and in building awareness of coffee quality.
 Sathvik notes that access to the web-based traceability system has been a great way for the consortium to share the origin story of the brand along the supply chain.

-Looking to the future, farmers are using their UTZ training to identify vulnerabilities.
+Looking to the future, farmers are using their training towards UTZ certification to identify vulnerabilities.
 Recognizing coffee price volatility and climate change as serious threats, they have begun planting black pepper, vanilla, cardamom, areca nut, orange, and banana to help diversify their farms.

 Empowered to negotiate a better price